-Whether you’re looking for a day trip with the littles or a week-long family vacation this winter, you don’t have to travel far: There are plenty of day and overnight ski resorts within (or close to) New Jersey.
-With facilities that offer bunny hills to black diamonds, there’s something for everyone at each, including lessons, rental shops and plenty of places for hot cocoa and burger breaks.
+Whether you’re looking to ski with the littles for the day or a week-long family vacation this winter, you don’t have to travel far—there are plenty of day and overnight ski resorts in NJ (or close by).
+With facilities that offer bunny hills to black diamonds, there’s something for everyone at each, including lessons, rental shops, and places for hot cocoa and snack breaks.
 Ready to hit the slopes?
 Read on to find the top spots—now, bring on the snow!
 And be sure to check out our Snow Tubing Spots Around NJ for more winter fun.

 Here are the 11 best ski resorts in NJ (or nearby) for families

 If you are looking for ski resorts in NJ, this is a great choice—Mountain Creek is a full-service resort where you can go for a day trip or stay longer at an on-site townhome or one of the adjacent resort hotels.
 This mountain has four peaks, and beginners and experts can spend the day crankin’ turns and feel the thrill of 5 lifts, 12 trails, and various terrain features.
 Little ones can snowplow with Kids Camp’s pros, while older kids can get their kicks on the 67-acre terrain parks spread over 11 parks on three peaks, ranging from extra small to large.
 For a different kind of adrenaline-fueled activity, head to the snow tubing hill for a sliding experience that’s pure snowy fun.

 Mountain Creek Resort